Assembly & Operation

 - An experimental vacuum chamber (4.5 m diameter – 17 tonnes) equipped with a target and various measurement and diagnostics devices.

-In 2003, SEIV was awarded a 10-year contract for the deployment of operational maintenance of the entire facility under CEA management as per CEA quality, safety and environmental regulations, and, secondly, for actual completion of maintenance on the optical, vacuum and high-voltage systems of the laser line.
+In 2003, ALSYMEX was awarded a 10-year contract for the deployment of operational maintenance of the entire facility under CEA management as per CEA quality, safety and environmental regulations, and, secondly, for actual completion of maintenance on the optical, vacuum and high-voltage systems of the laser line.

 The activities, conducted in a facility dedicated to that purpose in the vicinity of the LIL building, varied over time and depended on actual customer requirements.
-It involved a core team of 10 staff members (SEIV employees) which was increased to 25 staff members during shutdown periods (twice a year).
+It involved a core team of 10 staff members (ALSYMEX employees) which was increased to 25 staff members during shutdown periods (twice a year).

 The first stage of the project was mainly dedicated to “maintenance engineering”: